 The majority of plans today are a result of no BCP tool or an inadequate tool.
 They are mostly a consolidation of MS Word and Excel documents that at one time contained viable information.
-However, with no way to manage the individual information within the documents, they soon become outdated and ineffective.
-And, for such organizations that do not use a viable BCP tool, recovery planning is a cycle of never ending major overhauls with demanding deadlines to update because it has become an issue again for management, auditors, compliance officers or a potential threat is pending.
-However, in between updates, if the company ever had to activate the plan, it would be a disaster in itself.
+However, with no way to manage the frequently changing information within the documents, they soon become outdated and ineffective.
+And, for such organizations that do not use a viable BCP tool, recovery planning is a continuous cycle of major overhauls with demanding deadlines because it has become an "issue" again for management, auditors, compliance officers or a potential threat is pending.
+However, in between major updates, if the company ever had to activate the plan, using it to initiate and coordinate a recovery effort most likely would result in a disaster.

-A BCP tool is essential to any organization desiring to establish and maintain viable plans that are intended to respond to and recover from any emergency or disaster situation.
-A BCP tool is essential to the Planner to meet their responsibility of ensuring the company is prepared and to provide management with the answer to the one question they all have; especially when a threat is pending, "Are we Ready?"
+A BCP tool is essential to any organization desiring to establish and maintain viable plans that are intended to effectively respond to and recover from any emergency or disaster situation.
+A BCP tool is essential to the Planner to meet their responsibility of ensuring the organization is prepared and to provide management with the answer to the one question they all have; especially when a threat is pending, "Are we Ready?"